sanjana-prog/TASK2/README.md

 # TASK2
-To Explore Unsupervised Machine Learning
+ To Explore Unsupervised Machine Learning.
  To find the optimal number of cluster (k-means clustering)